Welcome to today's edition of the Rush 24-7 podcast.

 Things are coming to a head.

-Dangerous moment in the New York Times headline is not referencing the murder of a dozen French citizens by Muslim terrorists.
+A dangerous moment in the New York Times headline is not referencing the murder of a dozen French citizens by Muslim terrorists.

 Nope.

-The dangerous moment is a chance that right wing political parties could gain power by exploiting the stupid working class's groundless fears of Muslim Islam.
+The dangerous moment is a chance that right-wing political parties could gain power by exploiting the stupid working class's groundless fears of Muslim Islam.

 I'm telling the honest to God truth.

-Now, I I've said in the past that the greatest enemy in America today that the left of the media, the Democrat Party face the Tea Party.
+Now, I've said in the past that the greatest enemy in America today that the left or the media and the Democrat Party face, the Tea Party, they're more fearful or worried, driven crazy by conservatives and the Tea Party than they are by militant Islam.

 How many times have you heard me say that over the years?